ten3roberts/window-picker.nvim/README.md

 If `swap_shift == true` the windows will be swapped if the shift key is held when swapping windows.

+If there are only two windows, the user wont be prompted as there are no other windows to select.

 ## Usage

 Configuration is done by passing a table to the setup function.
 All keys are